certik/fortran90.org/_sources/src/faq.txt

 What is the equivalent of the C header files in Fortran?
 --------------------------------------------------------

-Create a module and use it from other places.
+Create a module and use it from other places
+(see :ref:`modules` for more information).
 The compiler will check all the types.
+However, there is a difference from C in how to distribute Fortran libraries, see :ref:`distribute_libraries` for more information.

 What compiler options should I use for development?
 ---------------------------------------------------